 Home Depot, Lowes, Dan's Fan City, or any place that specializes in ceiling

 fans, carries parts for ceiling fans such as, Replacement blades, Blade

 brackets, Light kits, Pull chain switches, Wall speed controls, and Oil.

+Hunter original ceiling fan oil in the ceiling fan section will work with all ceiling fans.
 Note, there are a lot of ceiling fans that you can't get parts for anymore, that's why, in the forums there is a topic called "Looking For a Replacement

 Part" Maybe a collector has a part to spare.
 This topic is open to everyone

 #5 How do I post on the forums without a account?

 can post under the topics, Technical Problems, Looking For A Replacement Part,